smithy-lang/smithy/docs/source-2.0/guides/gradle-plugin/index.rst

         "outputDirectory": "build/output"
     }

-The output directory can also be configured for the plugin using the ``smithy``
+The second method is to configure the plugin using the ``smithy`` extension:
-extension:

 .. tab:: Kotlin